d7yadav/mac-whisperer/README.md

 # Mac Whisperer
-High performance local Mac speech-to-keyboard that uses the highly performance Whisper models from OpenAI.
+High performance local Mac speech-to-keyboard app that uses the highly performance Whisper models from OpenAI.
 15 seconds of audio in 1 second!
 Just press cmd+opt to start/stop recording.

 ## How to use
 ```bash